Reconnect To Your Indigenous Roots

 We offer intimate online classes of up to 10 students so that there is enough space and time for each of us to bring our own kind of intelligence, both communal and personal, that shapes the conversation and contributes to the learning environment.

-For now, our classes are all online so that they can be accessed from anywhere in the world.
-In order to build safety within the group, cameras need to be on and students should expect to share their own experiences.
+In order to build safety within the group, cameras need to be on and students are expected to actively participate by sharing their own experiences.

 Coaching

 If you have completed all or some of our classes and want to keep going, please reach out for coaching.
-What we all need is a friend to hold our hands as we confront what we need to in order to keep going along our coming home journey.
-These one on one consultations with our Founder as a space to ask questions, get guidance, and figure out next steps.
+What we all need is a friend to hold our hands as we confront what we need to in order to keep going as we reconnect.
+These one on one consultations as a space to ask questions, get guidance, and figure out next steps.